christopher-besch/homepage/src/articles/18_github_pages_hack/github_pages_hack.md

 <HalfImage src={github_verified_domains} />

 I didn't forward to a generic GitHub domain, I forwarded to `christopher-besch.github.io`.
-So, GitHub could have checked my DNS record and realized that I don't want someone else hosting GitHub Pages on my domain.
+So, GitHub could have checked my DNS record and realized that I, `christopher-besch`, don't want someone else hosting GitHub Pages on my domain.
 Though, GitHub doesn't do that.
 Instead, it needs a specific TXT DNS record to understand that that's my domain.
 They call this feature ["verified domains"](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages).